quicwg/multipath/draft-ietf-quic-multipath.md

 for new paths, as the Path ID is part of the nonce calculation {{multipath-aead}}.

 PATH_ABANDON frames can be sent on any path, not only the path that is intended to be closed.
-Thus, a path can be abandoned even if connectivity on that path is already broken.
-Respectively, if there is still an active path, it is RECOMMENDED to send the PATH_ABANDON frames on another path.
+Thus, even if connectivity on that path is already broken but there is still another active path, it is RECOMMENDED to send the PATH_ABANDON frames on another path.

 If a PATH_ABANDON frame is received for the only active path of a QUIC